Cosine256/spelunky-2-tas-wizard/README.md

 ### Pet Choice

 The choice of pet is not part of the start settings in a TAS, so playback will always use the game's current pet setting.
 Although the pet shouldn't have any effect on PRNG, it will affect constellations.

+### Save States Not Supported

+The script API offers save state functionality, but these save states currently have a lot of technical limitations and are not supported by TAS Wizard.
+TAS Wizard also can't detect when these save states are loaded and will desynchronize if they are used during recording or playback.
+TAS Wizard currently only supports [screen snapshots](#screen-snapshot), which are similar to save states, but are limited to screen loads.

 ### Large TAS File Size